CP3402-SP52-2023-GroupE/cp3402-group-e/site.md

 # Home
-This page includes our teaching style and principals -Baizonn's commitment
+This page includes our teaching style and principals
+  - Baizonn's commitment
-  -Baizonn's teaching principals
+  - Baizonn's teaching principals
-  -Baizonn's testimonials
+  - Baizonn's testimonials
-  -Baizonn's mainly course
+  - Baizonn's mainly course

 ***Plugin used***
-  -Button Group by Otter
+  - Button Group by Otter

 # About us